neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

 1. Open the [Render Dashboard](https://dashboard.render.com/).
 2. From the top menu, click on the "+ New" button and click on "Static Site".
    1. For the Git Provider, choose your project repository.
-In case you do not see your project repository, re-connect your GitHub account and authorize access to your project repository.
+In case you do not see your project repository, go to your GitHub account and authorize access to your project repository.
    2. For the Name, you can either choose an unique name OR use a name such as "cs4530-f24-XYY" (where XYY is your group number).
    3. For the Project, select the project created earlier.
 For the environment, select Production or any default value.
    4. For Branch, select "main".